SenorC4/HomeLab/README.md

 The Pi's run my main pihole and are configured the same as the CT's below

+ns.lukelecain.com -
+  * qdevice for quorum for proxmox cluster
+  * pi-hole

+ns1.lukelecain.com -
+  * nut for UPS shutdown and stats
+  * pi-hole

 ## Proxmox
 The Hypervisor that runs it all